top of page

 What Is DBT-PTSD?

-DBT-PTSD (Dialectical Behaviour Therapy for PTSD) is an evidence-based treatment developed by Dr. Martin Bohus specifically for individuals struggling with complex PTSD—often due to childhood trauma, emotional abuse, sexual violence, or interpersonal trauma.
-It combines the core principles of traditional DBT (Dialectical Behaviour Therapy) with trauma-focused approaches like exposure therapy and cognitive processing techniques.
+DBT-PTSD (Dialectical Behaviour Therapy for Post-Traumatic Stress Disorder) is an evidence-based treatment developed by Dr. Martin Bohus specifically for individuals living with complex PTSD, often resulting from prolonged or repeated trauma such as childhood abuse, emotional neglect, sexual violence, or other forms of interpersonal trauma.
+It integrates the core skills-based framework of Dialectical Behaviour Therapy (DBT) with structured, trauma-focused interventions, including elements of exposure therapy and cognitive processing techniques.

-If you’re looking for trauma therapy in Toronto, Nova Scotia, or virtually across Ontario, DBT-PTSD might be a transformative approach to consider.
+If you are looking for trauma therapy in Toronto, Nova Scotia, or virtual therapy across Ontario, DBT-PTSD may be a transformative and structured approach to consider as part of your healing journey.

 Who Is DBT-PTSD For?

-DBT-PTSD is designed for people who have experienced chronic or repeated trauma, particularly trauma that began early in life and was interpersonal in nature (e.g., neglect, abuse, or violence in close relationships).
+DBT-PTSD is designed for individuals who have experienced chronic, repeated, or prolonged trauma—particularly trauma that began early in life and occurred within close or caregiving relationships, such as neglect, emotional abuse, physical abuse, sexual abuse, or interpersonal violence.

-Have a diagnosis of PTSD or complex PTSD (C-PTSD)
+• Have a diagnosis of Post-Traumatic Stress Disorder (PTSD) or Complex PTSD (C-PTSD)

 Key Components of DBT-PTSD